 What are the long-term implications of the use of drones?

 With no overarching strategy and minimal congressional oversight and public transparency, many mistakenly see drones as a low cost—human and financial—alternative to traditional war.
 But this is far from the case.
-The drone program helps keep the U.S in a constant state of endless war, which has resulted in the deaths of approximately 500,000 people, half of them civilians, at a cost of over $5.9 trillion.
+The drone program helps keep the U.S in a constant state of endless war, which in the last 20 years has resulted in the deaths of over 929,000 people, including more than 363,939 civilians, at a cost of at least $8 trillion.

 Drones and “Blowback”